aumouvantsillage/guillaume.baierouge.fr/src/2020-12-15-my-first-dsl-with-racket-step-3.md

 In the code fragments below, the `lib/syntax.rkt` and `lib/meta.rkt` are `require`d with prefixes `stx/` and `meta/` respectively.
+This will rename the syntax classes into
+`stx/entity`, `stx/architecture`,... and the structure types into `meta/entity`, `meta/architecture`...

 We will also make use of the `~>` and `~>>` macros from the [`threading`](https://docs.racket-lang.org/threading/index.html) module.